darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ### Int

-An `int` is the same in Dark and F#, same syntax, same meaning.
-Note that ints are 32-bit in F#, and 64-bit in Dark.
+An `int` is the same in Darklang and F#, same syntax, same meaning.
+Note that ints are 32-bit in F#, and 64-bit in Darklang.

 ```fsharp
 let x = 5